mindthump/MockExample/README.md

 Your test in this scenario is intended only to verify the email is formatted correctly -- you're not testing the external system here.
 (That's a different set of tests.)
-Mock out the parts of *your* code that __use__ the external code but not the external code directly.
+Mock out the parts of *your* code that _use_ the external code but not the external code directly.
 For example, don't create a monster mock that acts like an entire DBMS.
 In the unit test, mock out your method that fetches a user's email address from the database so it returns specific addresses.
+(You _did_ wrap that functionality into a small single-purpose method, didn't you?)
 Then, in feature or acceptance tests, check that the database really returns the expected rows so your code returns the correct email addresses.

 # How Do I Use Mocking?